-Bend, Ore., is the kind of place you can come back to again and again and always discover something new.
+Bend, Ore. on the Oregon trail, is the kind of place you can come back to again and again and always discover something new.
 My latest adventure was no exception.

 Suddenly, there were mountains.
 Not like the last two times I’d visited with my family during the summer, and everything was green and the peaks faded into the blue.
 This time, the Cascades were dusted with snow left over from a record winter.

 Mount Bachelor, the closest, had skiers on it as recently as the Fourth of July weekend.
 The Three Sisters, off in the distance, also wore a thin blanket of snow.
 And farther away, on a clear day, I could also see Mount Hood from the top of Pilot Butte.